remnrem/luna-doc/docs/ref/pops.md

 For example, applying the same model to the first tutorial individual, the initial kappa is much lower (<0.4).
-However, this is in large part because of an extend period of artifact after the _lights-on_ period of the recording.
+However, this is in large part because of an extended period of artifact after the _lights-on_ period of the recording.
 Setting the `lights-on` option to exclude that increases the accuracy of prediction quite a lot.
 (This is because of the normalization step involved in pre-processing.)
 We'll